DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 * Try to load the data if it exists.
 * If not then create a new fresh set of blank data for each key being trained.

-The KeyHandler class provides access to more than saving and loading of datasets but for loading datasets it utilises **serialisation** in Java to safely preserve the state of the keys training data objects.
-To quote Oracles [website](https://docs.oracle.com/javase/tutorial/jndi/objects/serial.html) regarding Java object serialisation.
+The KeyHandler class provides access to more than saving and loading of datasets but for loading datasets it utilises **serialisation** in Java to safely preserve the state of the key's training data objects.
+To quote Oracle's [website](https://docs.oracle.com/javase/tutorial/jndi/objects/serial.html) regarding Java object serialisation.

 > To *serialize* an object means to convert its state to a byte stream so that the byte stream can be reverted back into a copy of the object.

 It's a useful technique in handling object orientated data.
-Each key has an object storing it's training data and the entire object is preserved and then restored when the application launches again.
+Each key has an object storing its training data and the entire object is preserved and then restored when the application launches again.
 The KeyHandler has a constant fixed array determining the active keys in use.
 This can vary to help training and only loading data relevant at the time of use.

 ```Java
 private static final String[] keySamples = {"ENTER", "SPACE", "LEFT-CONTROL", "Q", "O"};